-Dr Kirsty Hughes is Director of the Scottish Centre on European Relations.
+Dr Kirsty Hughes is Director and founder of the Scottish Centre on European Relations.
 A researcher, writer and commentator on European politics and policy, she has worked at a number of leading European think tanks, including as Senior Fellow at Friends of Europe, Brussels; Senior Fellow, Centre for European Policy Studies; Director, European Programme, Chatham House; Senior Fellow, Policy Studies Institute, and Research Fellow, WZB Berlin Social Science Centre.
 She is a fellow of the Royal Society of Edinburgh.
 She has published extensively, including books, reports, and policy papers, as well as contributing to a wide range of national and international media outlets.
 Her research focus has included: the UK, Scotland and Brexit, EU democracy, the politics of the Eurozone crisis, the EU enlargement to central and eastern Europe, and Turkey’s EU accession process.

 Senior Associate Fellow